Kairyū-class submarine: Technical details

 All members of the Kairyu class were constructed from 3 sections of welded steel bolted together.
 The sections were the fore (warhead), mid (diesel engine, ballast, fuel, controls and batteries) and finally the aft (motor and control planes).

-The bow section could be installed with or without a warhead.
+The bow section could be installed with or without a warhead, followed by the forward trim tank.

 Following on from the bow was the central section, first in this section was the batteries for the electric motor and the air flasks.
 Next was the pilot area.
 He would have numerous controls including controls for the fore and aft dive planes and rudders, valves for oil, fuel and water and the periscope raise/lower controls.
 Behind the pilot would be the main ballast tank and fuel tank.

-Abaft the fuel tank and ballast tank was a in-line six diesel engine, followed by the aft trim tanks, gearbox and reduction motors and finally the electric motor and propellers.
+Abaft the fuel tank and ballast tank in the aft section was an in-line six diesel engine, followed by the aft trim tanks, gearbox and reduction motors and finally the electric motor and propellers.

 In the conning tower there was usually a Type 4 magnetic compass however some early models had a Type 97 gyrocompass in the boat itself.